 Once the EHR implementation is complete the practice should assess and evaluate how the EHR works for the practice.
 Office staff, clinicians, and clients can be surveyed regarding some of the key elements of the EHR.
 Then, it can be determined if EHR users need more training or support or if the process has helped clients to feel more connected and engaged in treatment.
 EHR usage can be an ongoing experience of modification and changes to fit the practice’s needs.

 TheraPlatform provides EHRs for mental health providers which include teletherapy and practice management.
 Save time and reduce costs with practice management software that simplifies administrative tasks like scheduling, documentation, invoicing and claims.
+TheraPlatform, an all-in-one EHR, practice management and teletherapy tool was built for therapists to help them save time on admin tasks.
 They offer a 30-day trial with no credit card required.
 Cancel anytime.